rohithreddy/tilnotes/scala/progfun/progFun.md

 * both evaluations terminate

-If Termination is not garunteed
+If Termination is not guaranteed

 * If CBV evaluation of an expression e terminates, then CBN evaluation of e terminates , too.
 * The other direction is not true.